 - Stir the mixture together so that the stuffing is soft and moist.
 Feel free to add a little more broth if needed.
 Set the mix aside.

-- Slice the very top of the apples off.
+- Prepare the apples: Slice the very top of the apples off.

 - Use a spoon or a melon baller to carefully scoop out the entire core of the apple.